AtlasProtocol/hubble/README.md

+# Atlasp-Hubble

-Atlasp-Hubble is a development environment, testing framework for Nebulas, aiming to make life as an Nebulas developer easier.
+Hubble is a development environment, testing framework for Nebulas smart contracts, aiming to make life as an Nebulas developer easier.
 With Atlasp-Hubble, you get:

-Automated contract testing with Jest.
+- Convenient contract Javascript code unit testing with [Jest](https://jestjs.io/) with test coverage report.
-Mock up contracts deployment and function testing.
+- Mock contracts deployment and function call testing.

-Install
+## Install

 $ npm install -g atlasp-hubble

-Quick Usage
+## Quick Usage

 For a default set of contracts and tests, run the following within an empty project directory:

+	$ mkdir test & cd test
 	$ atlasp-hubble init
+	$ ls
+	contracts		init.js			package-lock.json	run
+	hubble.js		node_modules		package.json		test

+You can put:

-You can put contract source file under 'contracts' folder, function testing file under 'run' folder and jest testing file under 'test' folder.
+- contract source files under `contracts` folder
+- function testing files under 'run' folder
+- jest tests under 'test' folder.

-There are example files under those folder after you run init and you can replace them your files.
+There are example files under those folder after you run init and you can replace them your codes or files.
-Find out more about how to write jest unite test file via https://jestjs.io/docs/en/using-matchers.

-From there, you can run atlasp-hubble deploy, atlasp-hubble exec and atlasp-hubble test to deploy your contracts, test functions of contracts, and run their associated unit tests.

-Development
+For unit testing, check out how to write unit tests for Javascript at [Jest document site](https://jestjs.io/docs/en/getting-started).

+Now, you can run:
+- `atlasp-hubble deploy` to deploy your contracts.
+- `atlasp-hubble exec` to call functions of the contracts and test functions of contracts.
+- `atlasp-hubble test` to run associated unit tests.

+## For Developer

-# Install
+### Install

 	npm install -g lerna
 	npm install -g yarn
 	lerna bootstrap

-go to packages/hubble
+	cd packages/hubble
 	npm run build

-License
+## License
 MIT